Perhaps the most important step and also the biggest challenge for any marketer is to build a strong market orientation

 "not given enough authority to do what's expected of them and also they are led down a marketing communications route or product strategy" - which suggests organisations are becoming more impatient for immediate results and action rather than allowing time for a documented process of starting with the needs and wants of the customer."

-Market Orientation is defined as “only when a company completely understands its markets and the people who decide whether to buy its products or services” Source: Harvard Business Review.
+As such, Harvard defines Market Orientation as “when a company completely understands its markets and the people who decide whether to buy its products or services”.

 But another reason may be that the organization is deeply entwined with a different approach to orientation?
 The birth of the industrial revolution also saw many organizations take up an alternative approach to market orientation and opt for Product (starting with the product) or Sales Orientation (starting with the sales needed).